DeraTechDesign/diode_js/README.md

-# diode_client_js
+# diode_js

 ## Overview
-`diode_client_js` is a JavaScript client for interacting with the Diode network.
+`diode_js` is a JavaScript client for interacting with the Diode network.
 It provides functionalities to bind ports, send RPC commands, and handle responses.

 ## Quick Start